jyuenger/Tierwriter/README.md

 ### Caveats

 These instructions assume you're using [Amoeba 1u PCBs](https://keeb.io/products/amoeba-single-switch-pcbs) on every key, a [Stampy RP2040 PCB](https://keeb.io/products/stampy-rp2040-usb-c-controller-board-for-handwiring). and pass-through diodes.
 Minor changes will be necessary if not, but the basics of the build should remain the same.
+Note that you can use the Amoebas with Alps switches as well as MX!

 ### Attaching and Soldering Diodes